HandyOSS/HandyMiner-CLI/simnet_powng_fullnode_native_readme.md

 If you dont want to use the docker fullnode utilities and run the fullnode on your native environment you'll need to do the following tweaks during simnet/powng mining.

-First, we use the github branch alexsmith540/hsd#pow-ng.
-Until (HSD PR #249)[https://github.com/handshake-org/hsd/pull/249] is merged you should use github.com/alexsmith540/hsd#pow-ng branch which allows you to sync with peers.
-The annoying part is that hstratum (the mining stratum plugin for the hsd fullnode) has it's own hsd node_module requirement which will get hsd#master from npm.
-We have to manually remove ./node_modules/hsd and checkout the branch there as well for stratum to use.

-Second, you'll want to sync with the fullnode listed below if you want a gpu-mine-able chain.
+Note, you'll want to sync with the fullnode listed below if you want a gpu-mine-able chain.

 ###If you want to build your own simnet chain out of the box and not sync: